brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 | PyTorch      |  700 megabytes |
 | TensorFlow   | 1,700 megabytes |

 For numerical evaluation, micrograd would depend on an external library without re-inventing any wheels, which is NumPy today.
-As long as the numerical library it depends on is performant, we will see micrograd is competitive regarding the performance.
+If we accout for the install size of Numpy, the total install size of micrograd would be in the same ballpark as that of MLX.
+If in the future there's a more compact numerical library, micrograd can switch to that, for clear division of work: the numerical library only concerned with mathematical calculation, micrograd automatic differentiation.

 ### micrograd is both kid- and researcher-friendly
 The core file [micrograd/engine.py](https://github.com/brief-ds/micrograd/blob/master/micrograd/engine.py) is no more than 500 lines.
 Each mathematical operator is defined in 10-20 lines, for example the sum operation in [micrograd/engine.py](https://github.com/brief-ds/micrograd/blob/master/micrograd/engine.py):